Last updated: January 2022. Estimated reading time: 5 minutes

 Across the world, the use of contactless payments is on the rise.

 In December 2021, Visa conducted a survey that shows a global shift by consumers and merchants to contactless digital payments.
 One in four consumers worldwide expect to switch to making cashless payments only within the next two years, according to this new Visa Global Back to Business Study.
-The survey found that 16% of consumers had already made the switch to digital payments, while just over 70% regarded accepting new payment methods as fundamental to business growth.
+The survey found that 16% of consumers had already switched to digital payments, while just over 70% regarded accepting new payment methods as fundamental to business growth.

 #2.
 Mobile